Complex instruction set computer: Incitements and benefits

 Before the RISC philosophy became prominent, many computer architects tried to bridge the so-called semantic gap, i.e., to design instruction sets that directly support high-level programming constructs such as procedure calls, loop control, and complex addressing modes, allowing data structure and array accesses to be combined into single instructions.
 Instructions are also typically highly encoded in order to further enhance the code density.
 The compact nature of such instruction sets results in smaller program sizes and fewer main memory accesses (which were often slow), which at the time (early 1960s and onwards) resulted in a tremendous saving on the cost of computer memory and disc storage, as well as faster execution.
 It also meant good programming productivity even in assembly language, as high level languages such as Fortran or Algol were not always available or appropriate.
 Indeed, microprocessors in this category are sometimes still programmed in assembly language for certain types of critical applications.

 New instructions

 In the 1970s, analysis of high-level languages indicated compilers produced some complex corresponding machine language.
 It was determined that new instructions could improve performance.
 Some instructions were added that were never intended to be used in assembly language but fit well with compiled high-level languages.
 Compilers were updated to take advantage of these instructions.
 The benefits of semantically rich instructions with compact encodings can be seen in modern processors as well, particularly in the high-performance segment where caches are a central component (as opposed to most embedded systems).
 This is because these fast, but complex and expensive, memories are inherently limited in size, making compact code beneficial.
-Of course, the fundamental reason they are needed is that main memories (i.e., dynamic RAM today) remain slow compared to a (high-performance) CPU core.